tagarelab/MultiGPUGridder/src/Documentation/MainPage.md

 Here, we create a new HostMemory object and copy the pointer of the Matlab allocated array.
 We lastly pin the memory to allow for asynchronous memory transfer to and from the GPUs.
 Please see the [NVIDIA documentation for further information](https://devblogs.nvidia.com/how-overlap-data-transfers-cuda-cc/).

-\section matlab_wrapper Matlab Wrapper - Mex Functions
+\section matlab_mex Matlab Wrapper - Mex Functions

 | Mex Wrapper File Name        | Purpose                                                                            |
 |------------------------------|------------------------------------------------------------------------------------|